8 Exercises To Fix Anterior Pelvic Tilt

 Inflammation in the two sacroiliac joints present in the lower back of our body causes pain, which can spread to the buttocks, thighs, and upper back.

 Correcting anterior pelvic tilt involves a combination of exercises, stretches, and postural adjustments.
-Here, we will share a set of exercises that you can do.
+Here are eight exercises that you can do to improve APT.

 Exercise 1: Hip Flexor Stretch